gvwilson/sensibleadventures/coriandel/coriandel.md

 "There... hrrrk.
 There still are.
 But... hrrk.
 If you want to see them...
 You need to know the magic... word."

 We spun about.
-The *iyemnelili* that stood there might have been human once.
-Or it might have been made of human blood mixed with fouler things.
-Its legs and arms were too long for its short body, and its face looked as if it had melted and re-set like wax.
+If the *iyemnelili* that stood there had been meant to appear human, its maker had been a poor artist.
+Its legs and arms were too long for its body, and its face looked as if it had melted and re-set like wax.
 It wore the rags of what had once been a rich robe, and had lidless silver balls for eyes.

 Its voice scraped like a rusty hinge.
 "Hrrrk.
 Yes, they're still here.
 Birds and bees, snakes and spiders, even a fox.
 Don't suppose you know... hrrk.
 What a fox is, do you?
+All gone, all gone.
 But they won't come out to play.
-Not...hrrk.
+Not... hrrk.
 Not with you.
 Not unless you say the magic word."

 "Magic word, is it?
 Oh, well.
 That's a shame."
 The Karabandi spoke lightly, but kept his sword up.
 "Grieve to say we're not magicians.
 If you happened to know